MSBassSinger/JHelpers6/JHelpers6/README.md

 JHelpers version 6
 ========

+Version 6.0.1 Update - changed out the ContextHelper Dictionary<> for ConcurrentDictionary<>.

 JHelpers6 is a .NET 6 library component that can be used with any .NET project that uses .NET 6 on any OS that works with .NET 6.
 It is a library of generally useful methods and functionality that can save a